First French War of Religion (1562–1563): Provincial conflicts

 In the south, the Protestants took control of Nîmes, La Charité-sur-Loire, Sancerre, Nérac, Castres, Montauban and the towns of Béarn.
 These occupations would prove more long lasting than many of the ephemeral northern occupations.
 Indeed, some of the Protestant controlled communities in the Midi would remain under their authority for much of the period until 1598.

 The lieutenant-general of the province of Dauphiné, La Motte-Gondrin was assassinated in Valence on the orders of the Protestant baron des Adrets.
-A brutal commander (characterised by one historian as a 'bloodthirsty thug') Adrets was able to reduce the region to obedience of the rebel cause.
+A brutal commander (characterised by one historian as a "bloodthirsty thug"), Adrets was able to reduce the region to obedience to the rebel cause.
 His campaign was one of terror for the Catholic population.
 For a while he even threatened the Papal territory of Avignon.
-In Languedoc, the Protestant commander Beaudiné was ascendant.
-In Guyenne and Gascogne the seigneur de Duras and comte de Gramont, both protégés of the queen of Navarre, campaigned for the Protestant cause.
-While in Provence it would be the seigneur de Mauvans.
+In Languedoc, the Protestant commander Jacques de Crussol, 2nd Duke of Uzès was ascendant.
+In Guyenne and Gascogne, the seigneur de Duras, and comte de Gramont, both protégés of the queen of Navarre, campaigned for the Protestant cause.
+While in Provence, it would be the seigneur de Mauvans.

-These men were variously opposed by the lieutenant-generals and subordinates of the provinces: the vicomte de Joyeuse in Languedoc, Maugiron in Dauphiné, Saint-Forgeaux in Auvergne, and finally the seigneur de Monluc in Guyenne (Monluc would be made lieutenant-general in December 1562).
+These men were variously opposed by the lieutenant-generals and subordinates of the provinces: the vicomte de Joyeuse in Languedoc, seigneur de Maugiron in Dauphiné, Saint-Forgeaux in Auvergne and finally the seigneur de Monluc in Guyenne (Monluc would be made lieutenant-general in December 1562).
 Maugiron was a client of Guise, and Guise could also count on the governors of Grenoble, Gap and Tour-du-Pin to support him.
-Of similar religious proclivities to Joyeuse in Languedoc was the key governor of Narbonne, the seigneur de Fourquevaux.
-In Guyenne, Monluc was supported by the comte d'Escars, the governor of Bayonne and the lieutenant-general of Guyenne the seigneur de Burie.
-For a while this group of loyalists were unable to resist the wave of Protestant successes.
+Of similar religious proclivities to Joyeuse in Languedoc was the key governor of Narbonne, the baron de Fourquevaux.
+In Guyenne, Monluc was supported by the comte d'Escars, comte de Noailles, governor of Bayonne and seigneur de Burie, lieutenant-general of Guyenne.
+For a while this group of loyalists was unable to resist the wave of Protestant successes.

 Royal campaign

 Royal army

 With no peace possible, Catherine prepared herself for war.
 She conducted a review of German mercenaries that had been recruited by the crown at Charenton with her two eldest sons.
-The German mercenaries were commanded by princes of the empire: the duke of Sachsen-Weimar, the margrave of Baden-Baden and the count of Mansfeld.
-The arrière ban was declared, which compelled all noble vassals of the king to offer their service for several months, this was despite the fact many nobles preferred to serve as volunteers.
+The German mercenaries were commanded by princes of the empire: the Johann Wilhelm, Duke of Saxe-Weimar, the Philibert, Margrave of Baden-Baden and Peter Ernst I von Mansfeld-Vorderort.
+The arrière ban was declared, which compelled all noble vassals of the king to offer their service for several months; this was despite the fact that many nobles preferred to serve as volunteers.

-Temporary companies were also raised alongside the compagnies d'ordonnance, these were popular with noble volunteers who did not wish for the 'indignity' of serving with the royal infantry.
+Temporary companies were also raised alongside the compagnies d'ordonnance; these were popular with noble volunteers who did not wish for the "indignity" of serving with the royal infantry.